VVinayak/QuikSign/README.md

 http://localhost:8080
 ```

 - The site should have rendered successfully!
 The site is still rudimentary and needs expansion to scale for large usage.
+We also want to add steganography components to protect signatures stored on the site